mi-schi/php-code-checker/README.md

 ## Jenkins integration

-There is a huge configuration to process all these reports on jenkins.
+There is a huge configuration to process all these reports on Jenkins.
 First you have to install the following plugins:

 * [Checkstyle](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin)
 * [Clover PHP](https://wiki.jenkins-ci.org/display/JENKINS/Clover+PHP+Plugin)